In 2008, inaccurate media reports claimed that Cane Toads had been introduced to East Timor by the Australian Army.

 Despite the lack of evidence, the story was too good to pass up.
 Did

-well-intentioned soldiers trying to help the East Timorese actually
+well-intentioned Aussie soldiers, trying to help the East Timorese, actually

 create ecological havoc by introducing cane toads?
 This irony made the